diegodoumecq/joymap/README.md

     }

 As you can see in the example above, you can create as many players as you'd like.
 Each of them will be automatically assigned a gamepad if available and each of them will stay assigned with that same gamepad even when plugged and unplugged multiple times.

-Once **joyMap.start()** is called, the library will start polling navigator.getGamepads on each window.requestAnimationFrame.
-You can even avoid the start function entirely and call **joyMap.poll()** yourself if you need to control exactly when the polling happens.

 For more a in-depth view on what the library supports and how, do please look at the examples in /examples.